Himalaya-Library/Himalaya/README.md

 [![Build Status](https://travis-ci.org/Himalaya-Library/Himalaya.svg?branch=master)](https://travis-ci.org/Himalaya-Library/Himalaya)

-**This is an experimental version.
-Please use the published versions which can be found by tags.**

 Himalaya calculates three-loop corrections of order O((αt + αb)*αs^2)
 to the MSSM CP-even Higgs mass matrix and to the quartic Higgs coupling λ in the DR'-bar scheme using the results of: